• Skip to primary navigation

 • Help

-Fitting a roller blind over a window reveal is a quick and easy solution for adding a window covering to a kitchen, bathroom or even bedroom.
+Installing a roller blind over a window reveal is a quick and easy way to add a window covering in your kitchen, bathroom, bedroom or other room.

 Roller blind covering window reveal